RA86-dev/MCPDockerShell/README.md

 MCP Developer Server is a Python-based MCP (Model Context Protocol) server designed to supercharge your development workflow.
 It provides instant access to 700+ documentation sources and creates isolated Docker containers for safe code testing and experimentation.

+It is recommended to use a MCP server that reduces the amount of tokens used, as this uses a lot of tokens.

 ## 🚀 What Can It Do?

 **Documentation at Your Fingertips**